sbesada/java.math.expression.parser/README.md

 # java.math.expression.parser
-java math expression parser is a maven project that let you parse or evaluate math expressions.
+java math expression parser is a maven project that lets you parse or evaluate math expressions.

 This algorithm does not use a decision tree.
 It is a kind of Recursive Ascent Parser (https://en.wikipedia.org/wiki/Recursive_ascent_parser).
 In fact, it is LR parser (Left-Right Parser) without backtracking.